axtend/axtend/axtend-types-bundle/README.md

 Following runtime upgrade 900 (include substrate v0.9.11), types are now retrieved from the node, in a **camelCase** format

-A **new version** has been released `moonbeam-types-bundle@2.0.0`.
+A **new version** has been released `axtend-types-bundle@2.0.0`.

 The default export `typesBundle` has **been removed** to avoid confusion.

 **2 new typesBundles** are available:

-* `import { typesBundlePre900 } from "moonbeam-types-bundle"` to use the new naming convention
+* `import { typesBundlePre900 } from "axtend-types-bundle"` to use the new naming convention
-* `import { typesBundleDeprecated } from "moonbeam-types-bundle"` to keep using old naming convention that isn't camelCase (This will break at runtime 1000)
+* `import { typesBundleDeprecated } from "axtend-types-bundle"` to keep using old naming convention that isn't camelCase (This will break at runtime 1000)

 The following package versions have been tested:

 ```
 "@axia/api": "^6.9.1",
-"moonbeam-types-bundle": "^2.0.1",
+"axtend-types-bundle": "^2.0.1",
 "typescript": "4.3.2"
 ```